terminal42/extensions-docs/docs/notification-center-pro/logs/_index.en.md

         retention_period: 14
 ```

+You can also deactivate the feature by setting the `retention_period` to `0`.

 {{% notice info %}}
-Make sure to rebuild the Cache using the Contao Manager or the `cache:clear` command.
+Make sure that you rebuild the cache with the command `cache:clear` and execute the database migrations with `contao:migrate` (both of course also possible in the Contao Manager).
 {{% /notice %}}